L. J. Maxwell

-L. J. Maxwell (born 1851) was a state legislator in Arkansas.
+L. J. Maxwell (born c.
+1851) was a state legislator in Arkansas.
 A Republican, he represented Jefferson County, Arkansas in the Arkansas House of Representatives in 1874 and 1875.
-Another African-American Legislator Ned Hill also served in the House from Jefferson County for the same two year period.
+Another African-American Legislator Ned Hill also served in the House from Jefferson County for the same two-year period.
 The following year in 1876, Maxwell ran for State Senator but lost to George Haycock.

+Biography

-In 1883 he represented Jefferson County as a delegate at the State Convention.
+In 1883 Maxwell represented Jefferson County as a delegate at the State Convention.
 The same year he was appointed as the railway postal clerk.
 In 1894 he made another run for representative, but was unsuccessful.